 If a creditor doesn't file a proof of claim, it will not get paid in the bankruptcy.
 But creditors routinely fail to file proofs of claim in bankruptcy cases.
 The following are some of the most common reasons a creditor may not file a proof of claim in your bankruptcy:

-To learn more about what must be included in a proof of claim, see What Is the Bankruptcy Proof of Claim?
+To learn more about what a creditor must include in a proof of claim, see What Is the Bankruptcy Proof of Claim?

-You should file a proof of claim for a creditor if you want to pay off the specific debt in your bankruptcy and the creditor did not file a claim in the time allowed by law (discussed below).
-In most cases, debtors will file proofs of claims for nondischargeable or secured debts they wish to pay off through their Chapter 13 repayment plan.
+You should file a proof of claim for a creditor if you want to pay off a specific debt in your bankruptcy and the creditor did not file a claim in the time allowed by law (discussed below).
+In most cases, a debtor will file a proof of claim for nondischargeable or secured debts they wish to pay off through their Chapter 13 repayment plan.

-In general, creditors have 90 days from the first scheduled date of your meeting of creditors to file their claims.
-But governmental entities have 180 days from when your case was filed.
+Governmental entities have 180 days from the filing of your case.
 You must wait until the creditor's deadline passes before filing a claim on its behalf.
 Most creditors will file their proofs of claim on time.
 But if a creditor doesn't, you have 30 days after the deadline expires to file the claim yourself.